For History of United Way Worldwide, click here.

 In March of 2007, Lisa Reese Parish was hired as Executive Director.
 Lisa was most recently the Fund Development/Communications Director for Girl Scouts Goldenrod Council in Kearney.
 Lisa worked with four different Girl Scout Councils over an 18 year period.
 She is a native of Kearney and a graduate of Kearney High School and the University of Nebraska at Kearney.

 In January 2016, Lisa stepped down as Executive Director.
-Eileen Dakan, most recently the Program Director of Community Action Partnership of Mid-NE, was hired as Executive Director in March 2016.
+Eileen Dakan, most recently the was hired as Executive Director in March 2016.
+She came to United Way as having previously been Planning Director of Community Action Partnership of Mid-NE, and serving seven years as an Adjunct Faculty for Central Community College.